North Texas Soil Types

 We can apply amendments to lower the pH but it’s only a temporary fix.
 In all honesty, we recommend choosing more alkaline soil loving plants to plant in your landscape.
 While this is the most practical solution, we understand that there are musthaves in your garden, no matter how much TLC they require!

-Check out this link for a comprised list of plants that thrive in acidic soils.
+Check out our list of plants that thrive in acidic soils.